scipy-conference/scipy_proceedings/papers/tim_mattson/PyOMP_mattson.rst

 As with multithreaded programming environments in general, OpenMP is a shared memory API.
 The threads "belong" to a single process and they all share the heap associated with the process.
 Variables visible outside a parallel construct are by default shared inside the construct.
-Variables created inside a construct are by default \emph{private} to the construct (i.e., there is a copy of the variable for each thread in the team).
-It is good form in OpenMP programming to make the status of variables explicit in an OpenMP construct which we do with the shared and private clauses in lines~14 and 15 in figure1.
+Variables created inside a construct are by default private to the construct (i.e., there is a copy of the variable for each thread in the team).
+It is good form in OpenMP programming to make the status of variables explicit in an OpenMP construct which we do with the shared and private clauses in lines 14 and 15 in figure 1.

 In an SPMD program, you need to find the rank (or thread number) and number of threads.
-We do this with OpenMP runtime functions in lines~16 and 18.
+We do this with OpenMP runtime functions in lines 16 and 18.
 The rank of a thread, threadID, is private since each thread needs its own value for its ID.
 All threads in a single team, however, see the same value for the number of threads (numThrds) so this is a shared variable.
 In multithreaded programming, it is a data race if multiple threads write to the same variable; even if the value being written is the same for each thread.
 So we must assure that only one thread sets the value for the number of threads.
-This is done with the single construct on line~17.
+This is done with the single construct on line 17.

 The extent of the parallel algorithm is the for-loop starting at line 22.
 Each thread starts with a loop iteration (i) equal to its rank, which is incremented by the number of threads.
 The result is